-We’ve always known that it was a great natural sweetener with natural antioxidants, but now we now that applied topically, it can help moisturize and nourish the skin—even provide anti-aging benefits.
+We’ve always known that it is a great sweetener, loaded with natural antioxidants.
+But for us in the skin care world, we also know that applied topically, it can help moisturize and nourish the skin, and even provide anti-aging benefits.

 A sweet, sugary solution made by bees, honey is made up of fructose, glucose, water, oil, and special enzymes.
-Raw honey, in particular, which isn’t filtered, strained, or heated above natural hive temperatures, is particularly rich in B vitamins, vitamin C, and minerals like magnesium, potassium, and calcium.
+Raw honey in particular, which isn’t filtered, strained, or heated above natural hive temperatures, is particularly rich in B vitamins, vitamin C, and minerals like magnesium, potassium, and calcium.
 It also contains proteins, fats, amino acids, and bioflavonoids.

 In addition to being a natural energy-booster, honey has been found in research to improve symptoms of upper respiratory tract infections in children and teens.
 Scientists have also found that Manuka honey is great at killing the antibiotic-resistant bacterium Staph aureus.

 Honey also seems to contain friendly bacteria, similar to yogurt, which may explain why many people use it to aid digestion and ease stomach discomforts.

-Honey’s Benefits to the Skin
+Honey’s benefits to the skin

 When it comes to skin care, however, honey really shines.
 Because of its ability to hold onto water, it makes a potent moisturizer, as it hydrates without creating an oily feel.

 In addition to all this, honey also contains gluconic acid, a mild alpha hydroxy acid that gently exfoliates and gives a brighter look to the tone of your skin.
 Regular use can help to reduce the appearance of age spots.

-Honey in Skin Masks
+Honey in face masks

 As you sit back and relax, the natural components go to work cleaning out pores, hydrating your skin, reducing the appearance of fine lines, imparting protective antioxidants, and delivering nutrients way down deep—all without a bit of irritation.